dcoloma/fxosRate/README.md

 * usesPerWeekForPromompt: Number of times the app must have been launched during a week before launching the prompt to the user.
 0 means ignore this criteria.
 * eventsPerWeekForPrompt: Number of events that the app must trigger during a week before launching the prompt to the user.
 This is helpful, for instance in case the activity of the app is more related to a given event than to launching the application itself.
 It is linked to the logEvent method described above.
 0 means ignore this criteria.
 * remindPeriod: Once a user has postponed to rate the application, this could be used as a waiting period before prompting him next time.
 0 means ignore this criteria.

+Additionally, you can change the Strings used to prompt the user by modifying the files located at the locales folder for the supported languages.
+You can also add more locales and included them in the locales.ini file.

 Behaviour
 ================